DeepRank/deeprank2/README.md

 In either case, all tests should pass.

 ### Contributing
-If you would like to contribute to the package in any way, please see [our guidelines](https://github.com/DeepRank/deeprank-core/blob/main/CONTRIBUTING.rst)
+If you would like to contribute to the package in any way, please see [our guidelines](CONTRIBUTING.rst)
-## Documentation

-More extensive and detailed documentation can be found [here](https://deeprankcore.rtfd.io/).

 ## Quick start
+The following section serves as a first guide to start using the package.
+You can also learn to use the software by following the [tutorial notebooks](tutorials).
+For more details, see the [extended documentation](https://deeprankcore.rtfd.io/).

 ### Data generation